Ed Flemke was one of the great men of American racing.

 In light of all the help that he gave to others, one of the nicknames given to Ed was “The Professor”.
 Amongst his other nicknames were “Floorboard Flemke”, “Steady Eddie”, “The Eastern (or ‘Northern’, or ‘Yankee’) Bandit”, “The Little Leadfoot”, and “The Boss”.

 “The Boss” nickname alluded to the respect and esteem in which he was held by racing officials, race promoters and his fellow drivers.
 When a dispute needed resolution, when the drivers needed a representative, when promoters needed advice, it was Ed to whom they looked.
 Ed and Jack Arute Sr conceived the SK Modified formula, which has been a mainstay of New England racing since 1982.
 Ed was soft-spoken yet strong, clear in his own opinions yet effective in leading diverse individuals to see their mutual interests and work together.

-In the early 1980s, Ed began to drive less frequently, and instead with his son Ed Jr he started “Raceworks”, building Modified racing car chassis for customers.
-Having operated that business for about 3 years, in March 1984 quite unexpectedly Ed died of natural causes at the age of 53.
+In 1980, Ed began to drive less frequently, and instead with his son Ed Jr he started “Race Works”, building Modified racing car chassis for customers.
+Having operated that business for about four years, in March 1984 quite unexpectedly Ed died of natural causes at the age of 53.

 Speaking of Ed after his untimely death, the great Richie Evans reflected, “How do I think people will remember Eddie Flemke?
 They’ll remember him as ‘Eddie Flemke’.
 That says it all right there, because there will never be another one like him”.

 In everything he did, Ed Flemke acted with professionalism, wisdom, courage and class.